Article Updated on: 21st March, 2025

 What are IP call boxes?

-IP intercoms use a wired internet connection like an Ethernet cable, which can make them more reliable if your building has spotty cell or WiFi service.
-Your best bet is to choose a call box with both cellular and POE capabilities (like Swiftlane).
+IP intercoms use a wired internet connection like an Ethernet cable, making them more reliable if your building has a spotty cell or WiFi service.
+Your best bet is choosing a call box with cellular and POE capabilities (like Swiftlane).

 How much does an apartment call box cost?